Hypergraph min-cuts from quantum entropies: Proof of Theorem using random tensor network states

-In view of~\eqref{eq:renyi mono}, we would like to complement this upper bound by a similar lower bound on the R\'eniy-2 entropy.
-For this, we choose each $\phi_x$ independently at random from a \emph{projective 2-design}.
-This means that the first two moments agree with the unitarily invariant probability measure on pure states, i.e., $\EE[\phi_x] = \tfrac I {D_x}$ and $\EE[\phi_x^{\ot 2}] = \tfrac{I + F}{D_x(D_x+1)}$, where~$D_x = \dim \cH_x$ and~$F$ denotes the swap operator on $\cH_x^{\ot 2}$.
-For example, we may choose~$\phi_x$ to be a uniformly random stabilizer state~\cite{klappenecker2005mutually,gross2007evenly}, in which case~$\Psi$ is again a stabilizer state~\cite{hayden2016holographic}.
-We now compute the expected trace and purity of any subsystem.
+To prove our main result it suffices, in view of~\eqref{eq:renyi mono}, to complement the upper bound in~\eqref{eq:rank upper} by a similar lower bound on the R\'enyi-2 entropy.
+For this, we choose each $\phi_x=\ket{\phi_x}\bra{\phi_x}$ independently at random from a \emph{projective 2-design}.
+A 2-design is an ensemble of pure states such that the first two moments agree with the unitarily invariant (`Haar') probability measure on pure states, i.e.,

+where~$D_x = \dim \cH_x$ and~$F$ denotes the swap operator on $\cH_x^{\ot 2}$.
+In particular, we may choose each~$\phi_x$ uniformly at random from the finite set of stabilizer states,\cite{gottesman1997stabilizer} which is a well-known 2-design.\cite{klappenecker2005mutually,gross2007evenly} In this case,~$\Psi$~is again a stabilizer state.\cite{hayden2016holographic} We now compute the expected trace and purity of any subsystem.

 \begin{lem} Let the $\phi_x$ be chosen independently at random from a 2-design.
 Then the state~$\Psi$ in~\eqref{eq:projected state} satisfies